 Her experience includes over 10 years working on the nonprofit and philanthropic sides of the social sector, engaging in both consultant and senior leadership roles for mid-sized nonprofit organizations, as well as for the New Hampshire Charitable Foundation.

 Janet Wilkinson’s expertise includes: project management, marketing, writing, and outdoor education.
-Janet has a passion for climbing, mountain sports, and puttering in the gardens, fields, and forest surrounding home with her partner Freddie, infant daughter Casey, and dog-child Tagger.
+Janet has a passion for climbing, mountain sports, and puttering in the gardens, fields, and forest surrounding home with her partner Freddie, their children and beloved pup, Elsa.

 Genevieve Johnson is research maven, educator, artist, and youth organizer, consummate in the unique ability to devise on-the-spot creative, playful ways to engage groups of all ages.
-When she is not exploring the intersection between creative practice and community engagement, Genevieve loves to subvert the patriarchy one mouthful at a time.
+When she is not exploring the intersection between creative practice and community engagement.

 Beth Taylor is a designer, artist, and educator.
 As Longstocking Design, Beth uses strategic thinking and creative vision to create signature design work for nonprofits, small businesses, and arts, cultural, and educational initiatives.